Sustainable Food and the City

 - Final project: The students will get an opportunity to choose a unit of interest and culminate a final project.

-This program is open to rising sophomores, juniors in seniors in high school.
+This program is open to rising sophomores, juniors and seniors in high school.